Resources

 In this article:

 There’s a popular club that more than half of rental home tenants belong to.
 It's called Renters with Pets.
-The key membership detail is pet ownership and the consistent plight of finding a welcoming rental home with a pet, or two, or three, in tow.
-For prospective renters, the two words “pet friendly” in a rental property description are welcomed, but often misleading.
+The key membership details are pet ownership and the consistent plight of finding a welcoming rental home with a pet or two, or three, in tow.
+For prospective renters, the two words “pet-friendly” in a property description are welcomed but often misleading.

-Pet owners search diligently for animal friendly housing, but regularly run into restrictions against breed, size, weight, and bans on what are considered domestic animals.
-In some circumstances, home renters and animals are turned away even though they are registered service or emotional support animals.
+Pet owners search diligently for military rentals and animal-friendly housing but regularly run into restrictions regarding breed, size, weight, and bans on what are considered domestic animals.
+Home renters and animals are sometimes turned away even though they are registered service or emotional support animals.

-What can military families do to prepare to find a rental house with pets?
+How can military families prepare to find a rental house with pets?

 How to Search for a Pet-Friendly Rental Home

-It's likely going to require multiple rounds of searching for a rental home that accepts pets, especially if you have an unusual animal.
+It will likely require multiple rounds of searching for a rental home that accepts pets, especially if you have an unusual animal.
 You may need to consider altering the other amenities you’ve prioritized.
-Changing the location, square footage requirement, or price point might yield more pet-friendly homes.
+Changing the location, square footage requirement, or price point could yield more pet-friendly homes.

 Think Outside of the Home Rental Listing Box